Using Redis with TLS in HCL Commerce

 - sslEnableEndpointIdentification

-- Set to true to require the client to validate the Redis server's hostname using the server's certificate.
+- Use this setting for HCL Commerce versions before v9.1.20.0.
+Set it to true to require the client to validate the Redis server's hostname using the server's certificate.
 The Redis server's certificate must be present in the client's truststore.
-As this setting defaults to true, you must explicitely disable it when endpoint identification is not possible or required.
+As this setting defaults to true, you must explicitly disable it when endpoint identification is not possible or required.

 - sslTruststore